ronaldyonggi/ubunterransiblernetes/README.md

 ![](https://github.com/ronaldyonggi/2020_03_DO_Boston_casestudy_part_1/blob/main/screenshots/gitpoll.jpg)

-On `Pipeline` configuration, provide the repository URL.
-If using GitHub, don't forget to change Branch Specifier from `*/master` to `*/main`.
+On `Pipeline` configuration,

+1. On `definition`, choose `Pipeline script from SCM`
+2. Select `Git` for SCM and provide the repository URL that contains the `Jenkinsfile`
+3. Provide credentials.
+See the next section below on adding credentials.
+4. Set branch specifier to `*/main`

 ![](https://github.com/ronaldyonggi/2020_03_DO_Boston_casestudy_part_1/blob/main/screenshots/fromSCM.jpg)

+[Here](https://github.com/ronaldyonggi/flaskapp) is the repository containing the Jenkinsfile.
 ## Jenkins Automate Build and Push Image to DockerHub

 1. Create a new repository in DockerHub